jasonleebrown/UCE_phyluce_pipeline/README.md

 mkdir -p work_directory/reference/mtGenome
 ```

 'work_directory/samples' – This holds your folders corresponding to each sample to be included in the phylogeny.
 To do this, go to the ‘2_clean-fastq’ folder of one of your phyluce runs.
 Copy (or link) these folders into this 'samples' directory.
+Note you need to do this - do not work from '2_clean-fastq'.

 For example, for the samples directory, the path to your sample reads would be something like:
 work_directory/samples/amazonica_Iquitos_JLB08_0264/split-adapter-quality-trimmed